ishakashyap/spotting-toxic-clouds-thesis/README.md

  ## Data Infrastructure
  Data was sourced from: https://github.com/CMU-CREATE-Lab/deep-smoke-machine by following their instructions.
- - Unlabeled data can be found in 'full_dataset/'
+ - Unlabeled data can be found in 'full_dataset'
- - Labeled data can be found in the 'train_set/', 'validation_set/', 'test_set/'
+ - Labeled data can be found in the 'train_set', 'validation_set', 'test_set'
- - Split metadata files can be found in 'split/'
+ - Split metadata files can be found in 'split'

   ## Code Infrastructure
   - train.py: Contains the code for the implementation of SimCLR on unlabeled data